Families and divorce

 Pet-nuptial agreements – plan ahead to save heartache

-Only 1 in 14 couples with pets in the UK currently have a pet-nuptial agreement in place and one charity, the Blue Cross, takes in around 4 pets every week because of divorce or separation.
+Only one in 14 couples with pets in the UK currently have a pet-nuptial agreement in place and one charity, the Blue Cross, takes in around 4 pets every week because of divorce or separation.
 Planning ahead about how to take care of pets, in the event of a split, can help save some heartache.

 Pets as assets

-- who has funded it’s care (food, vet bills etc)
+• who has funded its care (food, vet bills etc)

 What is a pet-nuptial agreement?